2007–08 Australian region cyclone season: Tropical Cyclone 01U

 On 29 July, an area of low pressure, close to the edge of RSMC La Reunion's Area of responsibility, was designated as Tropical Disturbance 01R.
 However, this number was withdrawn in RSMC La Reunion's post–storm analysis.
 The JTWC issued a Tropical Cyclone Formation Alert (TCFA) on the developing system on 29 July, and initiated warnings on the tropical cyclone late that day, designating it as Tropical Cyclone 01S.
 However, by this time, the cyclone had crossed 90E and entered TCWC Perth's Area of Responsibility, which designated it as a Tropical Low and issued shipping warnings on the Tropical Low.
 Early on 30 July, the tropical cyclone began to dissipate, so the JTWC issued their final advisory on the system on that day. and the Bureau of Meteorology issued its last warning the next day.

 During post–storm analysis, The Bureau of Meteorology upgraded the tropical low to a tropical cyclone in its post-storm analysis, with maximum 10-min sustained winds of 75 km/h, based on QuikSCAT observations.
 The cyclone was estimated to have reached tropical cyclone intensity from 29 to 30 July.

 The tropical cyclone is the second on record to exist in the Western Australian region in July, the other being Cyclone Lindsay in 1996.

 Tropical Cyclone Lee–Ariel

 On 13 November, the Tropical Cyclone Warning Centre (TCWC) in Perth began issuing warnings on a developing tropical low that was located within the area of responsibility of TCWC Jakarta.
 On 14 November, TCWC Perth upgraded the tropical low to tropical cyclone status and assigned it the name Lee, while the cyclone was still in TCWC Jakarta's area of responsibility.
 Later that day, the Joint Typhoon Warning Center (JTWC) issued a Tropical Cyclone Formation Alert on Tropical Cyclone Lee, and then designated the storm as Tropical Cyclone 03S shortly after.
 The TCWC in Perth upgraded Lee to category 2 on 15 November.
-Later that day, TCWC Perth issued its final advisory on Lee as it crossed west of 90°E, and the system was renamed Severe Tropical Storm Ariel by the Sub-Regional Tropical Cyclone Advisory Centre in Mauritius; see Tropical Storm Lee–Ariel.
+Later that day, TCWC Perth issued its final advisory on Lee as it crossed west of 90°E, and the system was renamed Severe Tropical Storm Ariel by the Sub-Regional Tropical Cyclone Advisory Centre in Mauritius.